reorproject/reor/README.md

 </p>

 ## About
 **The Reor Project** is a local-first AI application for managing personal knowledge and notes.
 It uses AI to organize, help write, and answer questions about notes.
-The key difference between something like mem.ai or Reflect Notes is that the AI can run locally and privately.
+The key difference between something like mem.ai or Reflect Notes is that the AI models can run fully locally and privately.

 ### Hypotheses
 1. AI should be used to both generate and organise unstructured thoughts and ideas.